odota/core/_posts/about.md

 * Free public match replay parsing.
 Other sites offer public match parsing for a price, or parse only professional matches for free.
 * Open source.
 We keep our code open source, so anyone can help contribute, or use our code for their own data analysis.
 * Better querying.
 We offer a flexible and powerful querying tool so that users can filter/extract interesting stats from their own match data.
-* Cool visualizations.
-We generate nice visualizations of player match data, such as a calendar to see when you've played, and how well you play on certain hours/days.
-We're also pretty responsive to requests for more.
+* Visualizations.
+We do some pretty cool visualizations of player match data.

 ###How do you make money?
 Isn't replay parsing supposed to be expensive?
 YASP is a side project of a group of college students.
 As such, we're not looking to make money off the site.

 Here's how we're able to keep YASP running for free:
 * Modular, dynamically scalable architecture.
-We've separated out YASP into components that we can scale individually with load.
+We've separated out YASP into components that we can scale individually.
 We end up not paying as much for resources we don't need.
 * Reducing load.
 For example, we only automatically parse the replays of active users, since those are the matches most likely to be looked at.
 * Ads.
 These help subsidize server costs.
 * Donations.
 We sell Cheese to users who want to help support the site.
 * Volunteers.
 We don't need to pay employees as all developers are volunteers.
-Having to pay developers is a significant cost in a commercial enterprise.

 Anything that's left, we cover out-of-pocket!

 ###Why can't I search for players/matches?
 To save on storage costs, YASP doesn't have every match ever played.
 We only add the matches of users who sign in.

+While we COULD implement a search function, you probably won't be able to find most matches if you search for an ID at random.

-This means you can't arbitrarily search for a match, although if you request a specific match ID through the form, we'll add it.
+However, if you request a specific match ID through the request form, we'll add it and try to parse it as well!

 ###Why doesn't (some match) have parsed data?
 This site's not any better than (some other service)!
 There are several reasons why we wouldn't have parsed data for a match:
 * The replay isn't ready yet.
 There is usually a delay after the match (~10 minutes) while we wait for Valve to make the replay downloadable.
 * The replay might not be available.
-This happens occasionally, particularly in the SEA region, and there's nothing we can do about it.
+This happens occasionally, particularly in the SEA region.
 If you can't get the replay in the client, we can't get it either.
 * The match had no active YASP users.
 We don't automatically parse these matches because they're unlikely to be looked at.
+If it hasn't expired, you can request it.
 * The parser crashed while trying to parse the match.
-This might happen if something weird happened in the replay that our code didn't expect.
+This might happen if something weird happened in the replay file that we didn't expect.
 * The replay is expired.
 Valve deletes replays after 7 days, so we can't parse these matches.

 Since we only parse the replays of active YASP users, we have only parsed a small percentage of all the Dota 2 matches ever played, and basically none from January 2015 or earlier.